sig-gis/dises-khm-mpi/README.txt

 - Notebook 1 downloads all the layers necessary to build a covariate matrix
 - Notebook 2 integrates more covariates into a single shape file
+- Various .py files are need and included in the folder

 functions.py file contains functions used throughout